slowli/elastic-elgamal/README.md

 - Additively homomorphic ElGamal encryption
 - Zero-knowledge proofs of zero encryption and Boolean value encryption
 - Zero-knowledge range proofs for ElGamal ciphertexts
+- Zero-knowledge proof of equivalence between an ElGamal ciphertext and a Pedersen commitment in the same group
 - Additively homomorphic m-of-n choice encryption with a zero-knowledge proof of correctness
 - Additively homomorphic [quadratic voting] with a zero-knowledge